-Guides of e-learning tools
+Guides for e-learning tools

 Tips for adapting assessment for distance learning